Frequently asked questions

 If you wish to cancel your free trial or subscription, you can do so in the App Store or Play Store:

-The Truyu subscription sends ID usage alerts when your identity information (name and date of birth) is being used online at a majority** of Australian businesses that run identity checks, for example banks, telecommunications companies, gambling sites and other merchants.
+• Sends ID usage alerts when your identity information (name and date of birth) is being used online at a majority* of Australian businesses that run identity checks using systems which match your identity information against information held by the document issuer or official record holder using third party systems.
+For example banks, telecommunications companies, gambling sites and other merchants.

 Every Truyu user will receive their own notifications for data breaches when their registered email address(es) are detected in a breach.
 Upon registering your email address for monitoring, you will also receive alerts for historical data breaches.

-If it is not you who is using your identity online it could be a fraudster who has gained access to your personally identifiable information and is impersonating you online.
-199,100 Australians were victims of identity theft in the 2022-23 financial year¹, with people spending up to $34,440 on recovery costs in 2023².
-In the event of identity misuse, Truyu provides helpful links and remediation prompts to help you resecure your information as efficiently as possible and avoid additional related harm or loss.
+If it is not you who is using your identity online, it could be a fraudster who has gained access to your personal information and is impersonating you online.
+255,100 Australians were victims of identity theft in the 2023-24 financial year¹, with people spending up to $34,440 on recovery costs in 2023².
+In the event of identity misuse, Truyu provides helpful links and remediation prompts to help you resecure your information as efficiently as possible and help avoid additional related harm or loss.

-A data breach can leave a trail of your personally identifiable information available to a fraudster who can then exploit this data point to gain unauthorised access to other accounts.
+A data breach can leave a trail of your personal information available to a fraudster, who can then exploit this data point to gain unauthorised access to other accounts.
 This can lead to them impersonating you online for nefarious purposes.
-For each of the email addresses you register for Truyu to monitor, we provide you a historical record of data breaches that email has been involved in., as well as helpful proactive guidance to enhance your online security.
+For each of the email addresses you register for Truyu to monitor, we provide you with a historical record of some data breaches that email has been involved in (if at all), as well as helpful proactive guidance to enhance your online security.

 Truyu account